backhs97/Synczone/README.md

    ```bash
    npm install
    ```
-4. Set up environment variables by creating a `.env` file in the root directory and adding your API keys and other sensitive information.
+4. Set up environment variables by creating a `.env` file in the root directory and adding your API keys.

 ## Usage